Which European Cars Are the Most Expensive to Maintain?

 Bentley Continental GT

 The Bentley Continental is a popular status symbol for professional athletes and celebrities.
-Simple oil changes for Bentleys cost an estimated $500.
+Oil changes for Bentleys cost an estimated $500, with other required services which can range from $1,400 – $2,700 per year.
+We recommend an oil change every 6,000 miles, or 12 months – whichever comes first.
+Mobil 1 full synthetic motor oil is the recommended choice for all Bentley models when doing an oil change.
 Even if the British luxury vehicle requires no repairs, maintenance costs are around $3,200 a year.

 Since these rare vehicles were only produced from 1986 to 1993, repair costs on them are going to be expensive.
 There were about 300 of these models produced, so finding a repair shop that has experience servicing them is just as rare.
 Even just replacing one single tire can cost up to $5,000, which includes service fees.